WorldWideMobility/MobileChallenge/README.md

 This are their app specs:

-1. Scan all Bluetooth devices around and show them in a table.
+- Implement an app where a user can see a table with all Bluetooth devices around.
-2. Table is sorted with WWM Hardwares on top.
+- Table is sorted with WWM Hardwares on top.
-3. Table has a header

-2. This table/view should be collapsed in a table header where we should be able to see the amount of BLE devices detected.
-Once they click on the header the list should be expanded or collapsed.
-3. BLE devices on the list may have two designs.
-On the one hand, WWM devices should be clickable and with a enabled effect design.
-On the other hand, non-WWM hardwares should appear with disabled design and user interation is disabled.
-4. Once the user cliks on a WWM device we connect to our device and open a new view with some info: show a MAP centered in user position, show current speed, button to interact with WWM device.
-We are very committed with security so BLE connection is encrypted with AES-256.
-5. If user clicks on "Play" button, we need to send a "ON" command to WWM device (hint: red light will be shown).
-Afterwards, if the user clicks on "Stop" button, we need to send a "OFF" command to WWM device.
+- Table can be collapsed and expanded by clicking in the header.
+- Just WWM devices are clickable.
+- If user clicks on a WWM hardware we should connect to the device via bluetooth.
+- Bluetooth connection is encrypted with AES-256.
+- After connection, we should show map view.
+- Map view is centered in user position.
+- Map view shows mobile phone speed in real time.
+- Button should change deppending on vehicle state.
+- If user clicks in "play" button we should open the vehicle by sending a "power on" command.
+(Hint: intermittent light will appear in device).
+- After powering on the vehicle, button should change to "stop" button.
+- If user clicks in "stop" button, we should switch off the vehicle by sending a "power off" command.

+## Bonus

+- Start a timer since user clicks in start button until the vehicle is switched off.
+Then, reset timer.
+- Having a fleet manager operating with the car is expensive so is important for us to estimate the cost.
+The cost starts from the power on until the power off.
+It is 0.13€/min.
+- Animation for speed: 0 - 100 km/h

+### Design